wadda/timmeh/README.md

 [pyproj](https://pypi.python.org/pypi/pyproj/1.9.5.1) is also required.
 It can also be found at the [Cheese Shop](https://pypi.python.org/pypi/pyproj/1.9.5.1).

-Grab your gps and fire up your machine, make sure it all works.
+Grab your machine and fire up your gps, make sure it all works.

-Put `timmeh.py` and the image(s) you want to test in the same directory and `python3 timmeh.py` from your favourite terminal multiple times a day if you're adventurous like me.
+Put `timmeh.py` and the image(s) you want to test in the same directory and `python3 timmeh.py` away on your favourite terminal, multiple times a day if you're adventurous like me.